simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

     GetCertificate.Invoke(getCertificateInvokeArgs)
 ```

-With the certificate at hand we can start to define the ALB itself:
+With the certificate in hand, we can start defining the ALB itself:

 ```fsharp
 let loadBalancerArgs = LoadBalancerArgs(